 However, the Captur's biggest flaw is its ride quality on ruinous surfaces, it would glide along on smooth roads, on patches of typical A-roads, where it encountered broken surfaces, the wheels crashed and pattered to a surprising degree.

 The Captur is very much a style and lifestyle statement.
 You'll find similar interior versatility in an MPV, but the Captur is much more about showmanship and the ability to completely customise the car inside.

 Buyers are also given some strong practical reasons to buy the car.
 Renault offers a comprehensive ownership package including a four-year warranty, four years' servicing and four years’ roadside cover.

 Overall, the Renault Captur is not a captivating driving experience, but that’s not the point.
-Its style, freshness, value (compared to, say, Mini’s line-up) and overall buying package should ensure that it is a success.
+Its style, freshness, value (compared to, say, Mini’s line-up) and overall buying package should ensure that it remains a sales success.